Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 You'll see a lot of "look left" signs as you cross streets.
 Do you know why?

-A "boot" is the truck of a car, and the "bin" is the trash.
-Restrooms are "water closets" (WCs), and if you need some medication, go the "chemist" (not pharmacist)
+A "boot" is the trunk of a car, and the "bin" is the trash.
+Restrooms are "water closets" (WCs), and if you need some medication, go the "chemist" (not pharmacist).

-Your personal space will shrink quit a bit everywhere you go.
-Everything is smaller (rooms, gyms, stores, etc.) and their are more people there.
+Your personal space will shrink quite a bit everywhere you go.
+Everything is smaller (rooms, gyms, stores, etc.) and there are more people there.

 This is an interesting explanation of today's English monarchy.